 - shows that the constituent or product may not meet the safety criteria, trade criteria, or efficacy criteria, or that the label may not meet the labelling criteria.

-- new studies show different information to what was previously provided
+- new studies showing different information to what was previously provided

-- information obtained as a result of the manufacture, supply or use of the constituent or product – such as from an adverse experience report or as a result of residues monitoring.
+- information obtained as a result of the manufacture, supply or use of the constituent or product – such as from product complaints, an adverse experience report or as a result of residues monitoring.